 The Eaton Bray Parish Council is responsible for community centres, arts and leisure facilities, parks and play areas, public conveniences and other services within Eaton Bray, and have a right to be notified about planning applications in the area.

-The next Eaton Bray Parish Council Meeting is scheduled for Monday 5th October 2020 at the Coffee Tavern, 7:30pm.
+The next Eaton Bray Parish Council Meeting is scheduled for Monday 9th November 2020 at the Coffee Tavern, 7:30pm.
+The Parish Council AGM will also be held on this date at 7:00pm.

 Government guidelines prevent attendance of groups more than 6 people and so the meeting will be held online.